hbshci/fhi/content/challenge/faqs.md

 1. #### What are the benefits of participating?

-    Finalists of our Health Acceleration Challenge will meet senior health care leaders and Harvard faculty at our invitation-only conference in {{formatDate gsheets.dates.conference-date-main.dateFrom gsheets.formatting.date-month-withYear.fmt}}.
-If you are a finalist, your innovation will be discussed during a case discussion led by senior Harvard faculty and you will have the opportunity to meet with potential customers, investors and partners at the conference dinner.
-Finalists will also benefit from announcements to over {{addCommas gsheets.snippets.num-hbs-hms-alumni-access-to.val}} HBS and HMS alumni, and up to ${{addCommas gsheets.snippets.challenge-prize-grand-amt.val}}.
+    If you are a finalist, your innovation will be discussed at our invitation-only conference in {{formatDate gsheets.dates.conference-date-main.dateFrom gsheets.formatting.date-month-withYear.fmt}} during a case discussion led by senior Harvard faculty.
+You will have the opportunity to meet with potential customers, investors and partners at the conference dinner.
+Finalists will also benefit from feedback from our community of health care leaders and entrepreneurs, announcements to over {{addCommas gsheets.snippets.num-hbs-hms-alumni-access-to.val}} HBS and HMS alumni, and up to ${{addCommas gsheets.snippets.challenge-prize-grand-amt.val}}.

 1. #### How do teams apply?

-    Please submit your application [this link]({{gsheets.links.challenge-application.url}}).
-Applications close on **{{challenge.application.due.date}}** at **{{challenge.application.due.time}}**.
+    Please submit your application [here]({{gsheets.links.challenge-application.url}}).
+Applications close on {{> date-challenge-due}}.

 1. #### How is this different from other Challenges?

     We believe innovations need to spread faster.
 We are focused on speeding up the adoption of innovations that have already demonstrated value and could benefit from wider dissemination through the powerful combination of the participants in the Forum on Health Care Innovation and the Harvard faculty and alumni network.

-1. #### What are examples of ideas you are looking for?

-    Ideas and programs (such as checklists, standard processes, or best practices) tried and tested in one health system and from which other health systems could benefit

-    * Improved methods of involving patients leading to more efficient care or better outcomes
-    * Innovative organizational forms or process technologies that increase quality, reduce cost, or increase patient convenience
-    * Innovative methods for overcoming barriers to diffusion
+We are not a business plan competition.

+1. #### Who should apply to the Health Acceleration Challenge?

+    We welcome applications from all types of people—individuals and teams, clinicians and administrators, technologists and scientists, and those in the health care industry or outside of it—anyone with a proven health care innovation.
+All types of organizations are invited to apply as well—established or early stage, for profit or not for profit, from within the US or outside.

 1. #### Do I have to be a for-profit entity?

-    No. For-profit and non-profit ideas are welcomed for consideration.
+    No. For-profit and non-profit ideas are bothwelcomed for consideration.

 1. #### Do I have to be based in the US or Boston?